AlgoInstructionStrategy

 - If

-algoConfigEventIDis not set, the strategy uses global strategy params as defaults. - The
+algoConfigPathis not set, the strategy uses global strategy params as defaults. algoConfigEventIDis still supported for runtime config updates via Sigma's event system (requires date/time columns in the CSV).- The

 algo_paramscolumn is no longer supported on signal rows.
 Execution config must be provided via the algo config file or global strategy params.